 What are the benefits of cloud computing?

-Similar to an electricity or gas utility, with cloud services you only pay for what you use and management of hardware and software is managed by technology vendors such as Microsoft or AWS.
-Cloud-based applications such as productivity, accounting, and marketing, can be running in days with the user in any location simply opening a web browser, logging in and away you go.
+Similar to an electricity or gas utility, with cloud services, you only pay for what you use, and management of hardware and software is managed by technology vendors such as Microsoft or AWS.
+Cloud-based applications such as productivity, accounting, and marketing, can be running in days with the user in any location merely opening a web browser, logging in and away you go.

 - Cost: Cloud computing costs a lot less to use than operating your infrastructure since you don’t have to buy physical hardware.